What do the different portfolio abbreviations stand for?

 The Baseline Return is the 15th-percentile 15-year real CAGR for a given portfolio looking at every possible start date we have access to.
-Or in layman’s terms, it’s the low end of the range shown in the Target Accuracy calculator that excludes a handful of particularly poor outliers.
+Or in layman’s terms, it’s the low end of the range shown in the Long Term Returns calculator that excludes a handful of particularly poor outliers.
 I like it as a reasonably conservative return that acknowledges the uncertainty involved in a portfolio without being excessively pessimistic.

 By using the Baseline Return, it’s virtually impossible for any asset to gain an unfair advantage in a tool like this.
 Maybe gold was incredible starting in the 70’s, but the 90’s were a bloodbath.
 Stocks may look fantastic starting in 1985, but the 2000’s were pretty brutal.
 Averages of averages can still be quite deceptive depending on the data distribution, but conservative numbers pulled from the full range of real-life outcomes cut through the uncertainty and get to the core of what’s truly sufficient to meet your needs in the most consistent way possible.

 The Ulcer Index is a composite number that accounts for both the depth and length of every historical drawdown of a portfolio.
 Basically, it’s a simple metric for portfolio pain.
 The larger the number, the more painful it was to hold.
 For more information, here’s a detailed explanation for how it works and why it’s valuable.

 Why do you show the top-10 portfolios?
 Why not just invest in the best?

 Smart long-term investing is about so much more than performance chasing.
 The single best portfolio you see there today will probably not be the best the next year.
 Also, the single best portfolio may include assets you are not personally comfortable investing in.
 Different people require different portfolios, and I prefer to present the full cloud of options so that each person can come to their own conclusions about what is “best”.